How to Make Glow in the Dark Art Glow

 Best Light Sources to Charge With:

 Natural sunlight is strong and effective.
-Just a few minutes of sun exposurfully.
-Take care not to keep the painting in constant sunlight through, my paintings are sealed but constant sunlight can fade colours eventually.
-Depending on the time between sundown and the you see the night though you may need to top up the glow before bedtime with bright room lights...
+Just a few minutes of sun exposure will charge fully...
+Take care not to keep the painting in constant sunlight through, my paintings are sealed but in some (they are listed as such) constant sunlight can fade colours eventually.
+Of course depending on the time between sundown and the time you see the art in the dark though you may need to top up the glow before bedtime with bright room lights... -

-A bright 2000 - 3000 lumen torch is also great for a fast charge as well.
+A bright 2000 - 3000 lumen torch is also great for a fast charge as well but again it doesn't have enough UV light in it to charge all the colours so you can see them as colours.

-Tip: Avoid incandescent bulbs - they emit too little UV to do much charging.
+Tip: Avoid incandescent bulbs or halogen lights - they emit too little UV to do much charging.

 Where’s the Best Place to Hang It?